preciofishbone/OmniaFx/docs/tutorials/first-extension/create-timer-job/README.md

 Inside the newly created folder, run the following cmd:

 ```
-omnia dev new timerjob -n FirstTimerJob
+omnia dev new timerjob -n HelloOmniaFxTimerJob
 ```

-A new .cs file will be created at `..\HelloOmniaFx.Worker\TimerJobs\FirstTimerJob.cs`.
+A new .cs file will be created at `..\HelloOmniaFx.Worker\TimerJobs\HelloOmniaFxTimerJob.cs`.

-Follow the instruction written in `FirstTimerJob.cs`:
+Follow the instruction written in `HelloOmniaFxTimerJob.cs`:

 - Update the namespace of the file.